relacs/makertai/README.md

   put more cpu back to online.
 Just like you compile the kernel NR_CPUS=n.

-Switch off individual CPUs:
+Alternatively, you could switch off individual CPUs:
 ```
 echo 0 > /sys/devices/system/cpu/cpuX/online
 ```
-This, however, crashes when inserting rtai_hal (even if CONFIG_RTAI_CPUS is adapted to the lower CPU count).
+When I tried this, however, the computer crashed when inserting rtai_hal (even if CONFIG_RTAI_CPUS is adapted to the lower CPU count).

 For more information see:
 - https://serverfault.com/questions/235825/disable-hyperthreading-from-within-linux-no-access-to-bios?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa